slowql/slowql/README.md

-# 🔥 SLOWQL: The Performance Sentinel for SQL
+# 🔥 SlowQL - Catch Expensive SQL Before Production

-## 💥 Stop Shipping Bad SQL.
-Ship Confidence.

-**SLOWQL** is the cinematic, developer-first static SQL analyzer that turns your codebase into a performance fortress.
-Stop wasting engineering cycles debugging production issues.
-Start analyzing, detecting, and fixing performance anti-patterns, dangerous constructs, and maintainability issues *before* they even merge.

-Designed for engineers who treat tooling as craft: beautiful, feature-rich CLI output, deterministic builds, and seamless CI/CD integration.
+**Static SQL analyzer with a cyberpunk aesthetic.** Detects 50+ performance killers, security risks, and anti-patterns before they cost you money.

 ---